Terradue/doc-developer-sandbox/source/start/discover.rst

 ++++++++++++++

 The CIOP tools are part of your PaaS development environment.
-They form a set of API to manage the data flows between the nodes of your application workflow.
-They are accessed from within the Streaming scripts declared in your job templates.
+They form a set of API to manage the data flows (stage-in/out) and are accessed from within the Streaming executable scripts declared in your job templates.